kikebodi/AndroidApp/README.md

 ```
 git pull cortrium master
 ```
-and push the changes to your repo
+and push the changes to your repo with
 ```
 git push
 ```